ericwq/gskills/docs/xds.md

 In this stage, we will utilizes bootstrap file to create the connection with xDS server.
 Here is another map for this stage.
 In this map:

-- yellow box represents the important type and method/function.
+- Yellow box represents the important type and method/function.
-- green box represents a function run in a dedicated goroutine.
+- Green box represents a function run in a dedicated goroutine.
-- arrow represents the call direction and order.
+- Arrow represents the call direction and order.
-- red dot means there is another map to be continue for that box.
+- Red dot means there is another map to be continue for that box.

 ![xDS protocol: 1](../images/images.009.png)